farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * Provide a brief overview of what you'll cover that day
 * Complete the lessons you have in mind for the day
 * Leave a few minutes at the end of the class for questions
+* At the end of each day post homework on Canvas and post your code on GitHub

 ## Curriculum Overview